Persuasive technology

 Persuasive technology is broadly defined as technology that is designed to change attitudes or behaviors of the users through persuasion and social influence, but not necessarily through coercion.
 Such technologies are regularly used in sales, diplomacy, politics, religion, military training, public health, and management, and may potentially be used in any area of human-human or human-computer interaction.

 Most self-identified persuasive technology research focuses on interactive, computational technologies, including desktop computers, Internet services, video games, and mobile devices, but this incorporates and builds on the results, theories, and methods of experimental psychology, rhetoric, and human-computer interaction.
-The design of persuasive technologies can be seen as a particular case of design with intent.
+The design of persuasive technologies can be seen as a particular case of design with intent, in which technological features are deliberately designed to influence users' attitudes or behaviours.

 Taxonomies

 Functional triad

-Persuasive technologies can be categorized by their functional roles.
-B. J. Fogg proposes the functional triad as a classification of three "basic ways that people view or respond to computing technologies": persuasive technologies can function as tools, media, or social actors – or as more than one at once.
+Persuasive technologies can be grouped according to the different ways they are designed to influence users.
+B. J. Fogg proposes the functional triad as a classification of three "basic ways that people view or respond to computing technologies": persuasive technologies functioning as tools, media, or social actors, or as more than one at once.